-CCTV is a Closed-Circuit Television, which is a video system having specifically placed cameras which record video images and transmits them to a screen.
+CCTV is a Closed-Circuit Television, which is a video system having specifically placed cameras that record video images and transmit them to a screen.
 The primary use of CCTV is for security, monitoring and surveillance purposes in both public and private sectors.

-CCTV offers great help when it comes to a criminal investigation, evidence requirement, etc.
+CCTV offers great help when it comes to criminal investigations, evidence requirements, etc.

 Expansion of the use of CCTV cameras

-The CCTV market growth is increasing day by day and is expected to grow more than 12% until 2023.
+The CCTV market growth is increasing day by day and is expected to grow more than 12% by 2023.
 According to data collected, in the present scenario, China tops the world in CCTV surveillance with the United States, and Germany following it.
-According to the research, New Delhi is one among the top 10 cities in the world to have the largest number of CCTV cameras.
+According to the research, New Delhi is one of the top 10 cities in the world to have the largest number of CCTV cameras.

-Reported data of 9 different cities by India accumulates 274,784 surveillance cameras with New Delhi, Chennai, and Pune reporting to have the largest number of CCTV cameras with 179k, 50k and 11.29k, respectively.
+Reported data of 9 different cities in India accumulates 274,784 surveillance cameras with New Delhi, Chennai, and Pune reporting to have the largest number of CCTV cameras with 179k, 50k and 11.29k, respectively.

 How is CCTV surveillance a boon for women?

-- Public CCTV cameras help improve public security of women.
+- Public CCTV cameras help improve the public security of women.

-Public CCTV cameras can be used to keep an eye on the happening crimes and gives a sense of security to women while they are outside doing their everyday chore.
+Public CCTV cameras can be used to keep an eye on the happening crimes and give a sense of security to women while they are outside doing their everyday chores.
 It can be used to deter crimes even before they happen by suspecting the individual or the surrounding.

-- CCTV cameras in working places for women safety.
+- CCTV cameras in working places for women’s safety.